rancher/rke2/docs/policies.md

 #### Network Policies

-When RKE2 is run with the `--profile=cis-1.5` argument, it will apply 2 network policies to the "kube-system", "kube-public", and "default" namespaces and applies associated annotations.
-On start, the annotations for each namespace are checked for existence and if they exist, we take no action.
-If the annoation doesn't exist, we check to see if the policy exists and if it does, we delete it, and create the new policy.
+When RKE2 is run with the `--profile=cis-1.5` argument, it will apply 2 network policies to the `kube-system`, `kube-public`, and `default` namespaces and applies associated annotations.
+The same logic applies to these policies and annotations as the PSPs.
+On start, the annotations for each namespace are checked for existence and if they exist, RKE2 takes no action.
+If the annotation doesn't exist, RKE2 checks to see if the policy exists and if it does, recreates it.

 The first policy applied is to restrict network traffic to only the namespace itself.
 See below.